mkoadno

 During the performance evaluation, each examinee must demonstrate procedures for placing, compacting, finishing, edging, jointing and beginning curing a pervious concrete slab.
 The examiner will observe and evaluate the techniques used and record passing or failing grades on the various individual procedures.
 A passing grade is defined as "no significant variation from proper procedure and no more than two variations from proper technique in the use of the tools."

-The project experience or work experience must include placing, consolidation, finishing, edging, jointing and curing of pervious concrete, and must be documented on the Installer Application form or the Craftsman Application.
+The project experience or work experience must include placing, consolidation, finishing, edging, jointing and curing of pervious concrete, and must be documented on the Installer Application form or the Craftsman Application and Craftsman Documented Work Experience and Education Worksheet.

 Re-Certification